mariaestarellas/Apricaphanius/README.md

 # Apricaphanius
+# M&M
+We sequenced X individuals of _Apricaphanius iberus_ from W localitites and Y of _Apricaphanius baeticus_.
+A map showing all localities is included in **Fig1**.
+Coverage of 10X for all individuals, with the exception of CN21596 and CN21784 which are at 15X Illumina.
+The reference genome from Doadrio.

 # PSMC
 For 2 individuals, one from Tarragona and one from Griona (CN21596 from Madrigueres TGN and CN21784 from Bassa del Pi GIR) both at high coverage 13.8X and 13.65X.